William Revelli: Revelli teaches "The Victors" to the football team

-Schembechler thought so much of Revelli's performance that he invited him back every year to teach the freshmen what Michigan tradition was about.
+Schembechler marveled at how Revelli "had those big lugs in his back pocket" from the moment he took the podium.
+As he put it, "He didn't just teach them 'The Victors.'
+He taught them Michigan tradition!"
+He thought so much of Revelli's performance that he invited him back every year to teach the freshmen what Michigan tradition was about.
 Schembechler recalled, "He was absolutely great, and the freshmen absolutely loved it.
 And let me tell you, every one of those freshmen came out of that session with Revelli knowing 'The Victors.'
 They knew the words, they knew how to sing it, and they knew how to emphasize the right spots.
 They flat out knew how to do it.
 And it was only because he came over there with the idea that those guys were going to come out of that meeting room knowing how to sing this fight song the right way or else!
 And they did.
 That was Bill Revelli."

 The admiration between Revelli and Schembechler was mutual.
 In a 1970 interview, Revelli compared himself and his training methods to those of Schembechler.
 "Bo and I speak the same language.
 Psychologically, our practices are the same.
 Both the team and the band have to perfect their fundamentals before they can do anything else.
 And both need proper warmups to stay in shape in the off-season.
 Sometimes we'll spend 45 minutes on calisthenics of the embouchure (perfecting the position of the lips on the mouthpiece of an instrument).
 I had one boy come back who hadn't practiced all summer.
 His lips were about six months behind everyone else's."